redbadger/awesome-badger/chriswhealy/FractalWASM/03 WAT Basic Implementation/04/README.md

 )
 ```

-The mechanics of the actual calculation implemented here is not particularly important; however, a significant difference between this function and the others we've written so far is that this ones takes floating point `f64` arguments, not integers.
+The mechanics of the actual calculation are not particularly important; however, a significant difference between this function and the others we've written so far is that this ones works with both `f64` floating point values and `i32` integer values.

+This means we must be careful how each value is used, because any particular instruction cannot use arguments of mixed datatype.